InfiniteWhispers/.github/profile/README.md

 # Welcome to InfiniteWhispers! 🌟

 Hi there! 👋!
 This is my little corner of the tech world.
 I’m passionate about exploring the endless possibilities of technology.
+Just getting the organization setup, so my plan is to migrate some of my repos to here and away from my personal profile.
+So if you notice links taking you to my personal profile `bsc7080gbc` - that is why.

 ---